 Nutrient samples were analyzed at sea for dissolved silicate, phosphate, nitrate and nitrite using procedures similar to those described in Gordon et al., 1993.
-Samples were collected in 45 ml high density polypropylene screw-capped tubes which were rinsed three times prior to filling.
+Samples were collected in 45 ml high-density polypropylene screw-capped tubes which were rinsed three times prior to filling.
 Standardizations were done at the beginning and end of each group of samples with a set of mid-concentration range standards prepared fresh for each run.
 Samples not analyzed immediately after collection were refrigerated and run the following day.
 Sets of six different concentration standards were analyzed periodically to determine the deviation from linearity as a function of concentration, primarily for the silicate and nitrate analyses.
 Final sample concentrations were corrected for deviations from linearity.

-\ The first two digits represent the year and the last digits the month of the cruise.
+^{} The first two digits represent the year and the last digits the month of the cruise.

 Samples for chlorophyll-a and phaeopigments were collected in calibrated 138 ml polyethylene bottles and filtered onto Whatman GF/F filters.
-The pigments were extracted with a cold extraction technique in 90% acetone (Venrick and Hayward, 1984), and the fluorescence determined before and after acidification with a Turner Designs fluorometer (Yentsch and Menzel, 1963; Holm-Hansen et al., 1965).
+The pigments were extracted with a cold extraction technique in 90% acetone (Venrick and Hayward, 1984), and the fluorescence determined before and after acidification with a Turner Designs Fluorometer Model 10-AU-005-CE (Yentsch and Menzel, 1963; Holm-Hansen et al., 1965).

 Evaluation of the water sample data involved comparisons with the CTD cast profiles, adjacent stations and consideration of the variation of a property as a function of density or depth and the relationships with other properties (Klein, 1973).
-Estimates of precision of the standard techniques are given in SIO (1991).
+Precision estimates for the routine analyses were made on CalCOFI cruise 9003 and are reported in SIO Ref.
+91-4.